agoric-labs/PlaygroundVat/docs/limitations.md

 (so the signatures could be checked by third parties).
 In that case, the transport-layer encryption would be redundant, and we wouldn't care so much about the details.

+The networking code currently brings up connections on demand: the TCP connection for each target host is initiated as soon as the first outbound message is generated for that host.
+An additional one-second loop is used to retry any failed connections.
+This is a bit too aggressive, and should be changed to use an exponential backoff algorithm, with random jitter to avoid the "thundering herd" problem.
+In addition, until we have ACKs, we will try to make a connection even after all the messages have been delivered.
+Status messages are displayed to stdout each time the loop runs, making the console somewhat noisy (but we should display at least one message when the connection fails, to help diagnose problems).